fredachc/hk-employment-data/README.md

 ## Project Overview

-This project analyzes real Hong Kong government job vacancy data to understand salary trends, department differences, and the impact of experience on compensation.
+This project analyzes real Hong Kong government job vacancy data to uncover salary patterns, department trends, and the impact of experience on compensation.

-The goal is to demonstrate practical data analysis skills using Python, SQL, and Excel with a real-world dataset.
+It demonstrates an end-to-end data workflow including data collection, cleaning, SQL analysis, and visualization.

+---

+## Summary

+- Average salary: HKD 57,020
+- Salary range: HKD 11,500 – HKD 137,085
+- Highest paying departments: Lands Department, Department of Health, Fire Services Department
+- Salary increases with experience, with the largest jump from Entry to Mid level

 ---